Theatre Studies (THE)

 Prerequisites: Appropriate test scores in reading and writing or exemption from placement testing

-General Education Category: Humanities General Ed
+General Education Category: Humanities General Education

 This survey course covers theatre history and production from ancient Greece to the present.
 Topics will include performance elements, technical elements, major figures, and movements.
 Students also will read and discuss plays representative of significant theatrical periods.
 Course meets General Education and College Level Communications Skills requirements.